- For Home

+If clinics have Internet access, they can also receive the results by email or access the data online.
 A process that used to take several months now reliably takes less than 30 days, allowing HIV-positive patients to receive antiretroviral treatment early.
 Commencing treatment at an early stage is critical in controlling the virus and is directly related to survival rates.

 Thousands of infants tested